JundMaster/whatsapp_bot/README.md

 # Conclusion
 This bot still needs plenty of testing and improvement, and I am oppened to some constructive criticism for sure, and willing to make some modifications to the code based you the community suggestions.</p>
 One little note here: this bot was built to work on Mozilla Firefox, so it'll definitely not work on Google Chrome, or Microsoft Edge, etc. At least for now.
 Perhaps I can add the adpat version of this bot to those two browsers.</p>

+## Bugs
+Still didn't figure out how to fix it, but when the bot looks for a name and it is so large that it won't even been shown entirely, the program fails in fiding the element.</p>
+I might fix this bug in the next few days.
+For now, avoid large names.